 - Choose the right arrangement.
 If you’ve chosen from one of the MT anthologies, you’re usually safe.
 If you’re buying a single chart from a site like Musicnotes, look for the “Singer Pro” edition, or at least a “piano/vocal” arrangement.
 Avoid arrangements for solo piano or other instruments, even if they include lyrics.

 - Choose the right key.
-I actually had a singer walk into an audition once and tell me he wanted to do a Sondheim piece a third higher than the chart he handed me.
-I wished him luck and told him he’d have to audition a cappella.
-To avoid this awkwardness, choose a key that lets you show off your range without straining or flipping registers on the high notes, or fuzzing out on the low notes.
-(If you buy your song online, you can almost always preview and select from a variety of keys before printing.)
+I actually had a singer walk into an audition once—roughly four hours into a 6-hour block of auditions—and tell me he wanted to do a Sondheim piece a third higher than the chart he handed me.
+(After staring at him for a few seconds to ascertain he wasn’t yanking my chain, I wished him luck and told him he’d have to audition a cappella.)
+Professional transcriptionists easily charge upwards of $60 an hour to transpose charts, so asking your accompanist to do it “on the fly” is anything from unprofessional to inconsiderate to stupid.
+Instead, arrive with your charts already transposed into a key that lets you show off your range without straining or flipping registers on the high notes, or fuzzing out on the low notes.
+(If you buy your song digitally, you can almost always preview and select from a variety of keys before printing.)

 Make it easy for the accompanist to help you look good

 - Provide a clean copy of the chart.
 Any marks on the page should be relevant to this audition.
-Try not to make the accompanist wade through your study markings.
+Don’t make the accompanist wade through your study markings.

 - Don’t tempt gravity.
-You’d be amazed how poorly most piano music racks actually hold songbooks.
-Instead, go for looseleaf printouts or copies.
-(If you’re copying from a songbook, see this handout for recommendations.)
+Never give the accompanist a paperback songbook for an audition—you’d be amazed how poorly most piano music racks actually hold songbooks.
+Instead, go for looseleaf printouts or copies on neat, un-curled paper.
+(If you’re copying from a songbook rather than printing a digital purchase, see this handout for recommendations.)

 - Minimize or avoid page turns.
 I have a handout for this too, but in a nutshell: